 - Valdosta water quality testing data 2018-01-04 — 2018-09-12

-WWALS files a Georgia Open Records Act (GORA) request weekly with Valdosta, and usually gets back on Friday Valdosta’s river testing data from the preceding Wednesday.
+WWALS used to file a Georgia Open Records Act (GORA) request weekly with Valdosta, and usually getting back on Friday Valdosta’s river testing data from the preceding Wednesday.
 Here are the recent weeks of that data, in the format they sent and visible below.

 Yes, we have suggested to Valdosta that they could put their spreadsheet online just as easily as we can.

 Withlachoochee River Upstream @ North Valdosta Road

 Withlachoochee River Midway Point @ Hwy 133 West

 Little River @ 133 West

 Johnston Road Downstream at Mud Creek

 |9/19/2018||5.6 mg/l||28.2||6.5||115/100 ml||115/100 ml||9/19/2018||6.7 mg/l||26.5||6.9||310/100 ml||140/100 ml||9/19/2018||7.3 mg/l||27.1||7.0||90/100 ml||10/100 ml||9/19/2018||6.2 mg/l||27.9||6.4||85/100 ml||80/100 ml||9/19/2018||6.7 mg/l||27.7||6.6||0/100 ml||0/100 ml||9/19/2018||1.7 mg/l||25.4||4.2||0/100 ml||0/100 ml||9/19/2018||6.1 mg/l||26.5||7.2||150/100 ml||140/100 ml||9/19/2018||6.5 mg/l||27.9||6.5||0/100 ml||0/100 ml|